AdobeDocs/campaign-classic.en/help/delivery/using/delivery-best-practices.md

 # Delivery best practices {#delivery-best-practices}

+Learn best practices related to delivery design and sending with Adobe Campaign.

 ## Optimize delivery {#optimize-delivery}

 Before even starting creating deliveries, you can take several actions to secure and optimize the sending process upstream.